 Best Books That Will Help You Love and Accept Yourself

-A lack of self-love doesn’t only affects you, it also affects your relationships.
-How could you feel love from your partner when you don’t love yourself?
+A lack of self-love doesn’t only affect you, it also affects your relationships.
+How could you feel the love from your partner when you don’t love yourself?

-We all know practising self-love is important, but not every one of us know how to do that.
-Below is 10 best books on self-love and acceptance.
+We all know practicing self-love is important, but not every one of us knows how to do that.
+Below are the 10 best books on self-love and acceptance.
 They will help you get started.

 Even though some of the books are written specifically for women, most of them are suitable for both men and women.

 Pick a book that most resonates with you.

 Note: The way I look at my books will never be the same as the way I look at other books, so to be fair I rather keep them off the list. 🙂

 Most people think that by being successful and confident, we will feel good about ourselves.
 But low self-esteem is a perception problem, it has nothing to do with our success or confidence.
 You can be wealthy, beautiful, or well liked by others and still don’t feel good about yourself.

 The purpose of this book is to help you empty everything you believe about yourself and change your perception of self.

 If you are looking for a simple book that helps you understand mindfulness and how it can help you to be more self-compassionate, this is the book for you.

 10 Best Self-Love Books to Help You Love and Accept Yourself